Ask Price: The price at which you can buy a CFD asset. It is typically higher than the bid price due to the spread.

 Order Volume: The size or quantity of the asset being traded, often measured in lots.
 Larger volumes can lead to greater profits or losses.

-Balance: The total amount of money in your trading account, including all deposits, withdrawals, and closed trades.
-It does not include unrealized profits or losses from open positions.
+Balance: The total amount of money in your CFD trading account, including all deposits, withdrawals, and closed trades.
+It does not include unrealized profits or losses.

-Margin Level: The ratio of equity to margin, expressed as a percentage.
+Margin Level: The ratio of Equity ÷ Margin × 100%, expressed as a percentage.
+A higher margin level indicates a healthier account.
 A higher margin level indicates a healthier account.
 If the margin level falls too low, you may receive a margin call.

-Swap: The interest charged for holding a position overnight.
-This can be a cost or a credit, depending on the interest rate differential between the two currencies in a pair.
+Swap: The interest charged or credited for holding a position overnight, depending on the interest rate differential between the two currencies.

-Risk Management: Strategies used to limit potential losses, such as setting stop loss and take profit levels, diversifying trades, and using proper position sizing.
+Risk Management: Strategies used to limit potential losses, such as SL/TP, diversification, and proper position sizing.
 Effective risk management is crucial for long-term trading success.